Ensuring the Safety of Clinical Trial Participants: Meet Eddie Darton, M.D.

 A privilege to take this journey with patients

-“One of the main things we do is try to establish an expected baseline for trial participants so we can more accurately observe if there are concerning changes after a person is exposed to the therapy,” he said.
-“We want to make sure we’re keeping patients safe without making the drug trial process more burdensome with additional trips to the hospital or laboratory for tests and procedures.”
+“We want to make sure we’re keeping patients safe without making the drug trial process more burdensome with additional trips to the hospital or laboratory for tests and procedures,” he explained.

 References